Titan FTP Server is a solid product, but it’s not the best fit or price point for all organizations.

 Who is it recommended for?

 One factor that narrows the market for this tool is that it is only available for Windows.
-In its favor, although it doesn’t offer managed file transfer capabilities, it is available as a command line tool and you can use this to create steps in scripts for task automation processes.
+Although it doesn’t offer managed file transfer capabilities, it is available as a command line tool and you can use this to create steps in scripts for task automation processes.

 Pros: